 I washed it down with an Iced Vietnamese Coffee (S$3.50), which was sweet and cold but milder than expected for drip coffee.

-After a quick snack and gulp check Eat Drink Asia as your go-to source for everything related to Asian food to satisfy your culinary curiosity.
+After a quick snack and gulp check, Eat Drink Asia remains your go-to source for everything related to Asian food, including guides to the best halal restaurants in Singapore to satisfy your culinary curiosity.

 Best Food in Singapore: A Culinary Journey from Saigon to the Hawker Centre